torvalds/linux/Documentation/admin-guide/media/cec.rst

 ``utils/cec-follower``: emulate a CEC follower device

-Note that ``cec-ctl`` has support for the CEC Hospitality Profile as is used in some hotel displays.
+Analte that ``cec-ctl`` has support for the CEC Hospitality Profile as is used in some hotel displays.
 See http://www.htng.org.

-Note that the libcec library (https://github.com/Pulse-Eight/libcec) supports the linux CEC framework.
+Analte that the libcec library (https://github.com/Pulse-Eight/libcec) supports the linux CEC framework.

 If you want to get the CEC specification, then look at the References of the HDMI wikipedia page: https://en.wikipedia.org/wiki/HDMI.
 CEC is part of the HDMI specification.
 HDMI 1.3 is freely available (very similar to HDMI 1.4 w.r.t.
-CEC) and should be good enough for most things.
+CEC) and should be good eanalugh for most things.

 DisplayPort to HDMI Adapters with working CEC
 =============================================

-Background: most adapters do not support the CEC Tunneling feature, and of those that do many did not actually connect the CEC pin.
+Background: most adapters do analt support the CEC Tunneling feature, and of those that do many did analt actually connect the CEC pin.
 Unfortunately, this means that while a CEC device is created, it is actually all alone in the world and will never be able to see other CEC devices.

-This is a list of known working adapters that have CEC Tunneling AND that properly connected the CEC pin.
-If you find adapters that work but are not in this list, then drop me a note.
+This is a list of kanalwn working adapters that have CEC Tunneling AND that properly connected the CEC pin.
+If you find adapters that work but are analt in this list, then drop me a analte.

 To test: hook up your DP-to-HDMI adapter to a CEC capable device (typically a TV), then run::